kizbitz/train/README.md

 Creating subnet: jbaker-demo-us-east-1e ...
 Configuring default security group ...
-Adding default egress rules ... jbaker-demo:us-east-1:~$
+Adding default egress rules ...
+Checking for existing key pair: jbaker-demo ...
+Creating key pair: jbaker-demo ...
+Key 'jbaker-demo' created and saved ...
 ```

-Key pairs (*.pem for *nix users and a *.pem for Windows/PuTTY users) are are created and saved in a `/host/share/<username>` directory.
+Key pairs (*.pem for *nix users and a *.pem for Windows/PuTTY users) are are created and saved in a `/host/<VPC>/users/<username>` directory.

+The **key-pairs.txt** file is used to track all key pairs created for this VPC. **users.cfg** is covered later in the **Registration** section.

 ```
-jbaker-demo:us-east-1:~$ tree /host/share
+jbaker-demo:us-east-1:~$ tree /host
-/host/share
+/host
+├── demo
+│   ├── key-pairs.txt
+│   ├── users
-└── jbaker
+│   │   └── jbaker
-    ├── jbaker-demo.pem
+│   │       ├── jbaker-demo.pem
-    └── jbaker-demo.ppk
+│   │       └── jbaker-demo.ppk

-1 directory, 2 files
-jbaker-demo:us-east-1:~$
+│   └── users.cfg
+└── train.env
 ```

 List available labs: